 Open hours Monday to Friday 10am to 8pm.

 For gift vouchers in monetary amounts from £10 or for specific treatments.
-E-vouchers can be sent within 24 hours or choose to have a handmade card sent in the post (collection in person is optional) add £2 to the treatment amount.
+E-vouchers can be sent within 48 hours.

 All my gift vouchers are valid for 6 months and can be used for non-pregnancy treatments, pregnancy, postnatal and baby massage.
 Please email me Louise@mindbodyandbump.co.uk and I’d be happy to dicuss your requirements.